openshift/ci-docs/content/en/docs/how-tos/rbac.md

 ## Rover Groups
 For privacy reasons, we avoid referring to specific usernames in all RBAC manifests stored in the repository.
 As an enforced convention, users are not allowed to be subjects of the RoleBinding and ClusterRoleBinding manifests: every subject is either a `Group` or a `ServiceAccount`.
-Moreover, each group has to be a [Red Hat Rover group](https://rover.redhat.com/groups/).
+Moreover, each group has to be a [Red Hat Rover group](https://rover.redhat.com/groups/) or a renamed group from a Rover group via [configuration](/docs/how-tos/rbac/#configuration).

 For the same privacy reasons, we disallow maintaining Group manifests directly in the repository.
 Instead, the users need to use the Red Hat's Rover Groups feature to maintain the list of RH users belonging to a group, and Test Platform tooling will maintain the Group resources on OpenShift CI cluster to contain users corresponding to the Rover group.